pmario/pikaday/README.md

 `picker.toString('YYYY-MM-DD')`

 Returns the selected date in a string format.
-If [Moment.js][moment] exists (recommended) then Pikaday can return any format that Moment understands.

 You can also provide your own `toString` function and do the formatting yourself.
 Read more in the [formatting](#formatting) section.

-If neither `moment` object exists nor `toString` function is provided, JavaScript's default [`.toDateString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toDateString) method will be used.
+If `toString` function is not provided, JavaScript's default [`.toDateString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toDateString) method will be used.

 `picker.getDate()`